owendb/GA-URL-Builder-Plus/README.md

 Sign up to bit.ly.
 In the settings section copy the legacy api key and your user name.
-Open this file (index.html) in a text editor and find and replace the bit.ly account listed with your own account.
+Open this file (index.html) in a text editor and find and replace the bit.ly username and key listed with your own account.

 ```
 $(document).ready(function()